 Here’s one for shoppers.
 The electrodes are flexible and scalable, so they can theoretically cover whole areas of your body.
 A shopper will be able to ‘feel’ the texture of clothes in a virtual fashion shop.

 The user can even experience being licked by their cat.
 They can stroke a real or virtual cat’s fur, and feel a variance in the roughness.
+This glove of love could really change the whole online world.

 Cats and love in the metaverse.
 No wonder we all like the idea.